mofirojean/mofirojean.github.io/README.md

 just added a new line
 This repository is built step by step in the tutorial

+Change the image extension in index.html from .jpg to .png

 it now include steps for github